-- issued 2,698,546 shares of common stock upon the exchange of units of limited partnership interest of the Operating Partnership; - issued 487,838 restricted shares of common stock and 1,133,673 long-term incentive performance units, or LTIP units, net of forfeitures, under The Simon Property Group 1998 Stock Incentive Plan, or the 1998 Plan; - issued 608,284 shares of common stock upon exercise of stock options under the 1998 Plan, net of 76,969 shares used to fund withholding tax; - issued 6,670,589 shares of common stock upon the conversion of 7,871,276 shares of Series I 6% Convertible Perpetual Preferred Stock, or Series I preferred stock; - redeemed 219,879 shares of Series I preferred stock; - issued 11,876,076 shares of common stock as part of quarterly dividends in 2009 to common stockholders; - issued 23,000,000 shares of common stock in a public offering at a public offering price of \$50.00 per share; - issued 17,250,000 shares of common stock in a public offering at a public offering price of \$31.50 per share; - issued 500,891 shares of Series I preferred stock upon the exchange of Series I 6% Convertible Perpetual Preferred Units, or Series I preferred units; - retired 61,584 shares of common stock; - issued 6,857 shares of common stock held in treasury; - entered into a new Credit Facility on October 5, 2011 which provides an initial borrowing capacity of \$4.0 billion and can be increased at our option to \$5.0 billion during its term; - borrowed a maximum amount of \$1.8 billion under the Credit Facility and the predecessor facility; the outstanding amount of borrowings under the Credit Facility as of December 31, 2011 was \$952.7 million, of which \$287.7 million was related to U.S. dollar equivalent of Yen-denominated borrowings; - provided annual reports containing financial statements audited by our independent registered public accounting firm and quarterly reports containing unaudited financial statements to our security holders; - not made loans to other entities or persons, including our officers and directors, other than to certain joint venture properties and certain loans for real estate properties owned by others; - not invested in the securities of other issuers for the purpose of exercising control, other than the Operating Partnership, certain wholly-owned subsidiaries and to acquire indirect interests in real estate; - not underwritten securities of other issuers; and - not engaged in the purchase and sale or turnover of investments for the purpose of trading.
+- issued 2,698,546 units to Simon Property reflecting the exchange of units for common stock of Simon Property; - issued 8,198,383 units upon the conversion of preferred units; - issued 487,838 restricted units to Simon Property and 1,133,673 long-term incentive performance units, or LTIP units, net of forfeitures, under The Simon Property Group 1998 Stock Incentive Plan, or the 1998 plan;

+- issued 608,284 units to Simon Property in exchange for cash contributed by Simon Property resulting from exercise of stock options under the 1998 plan, net of 76,969 shares used to fund withholding tax; - issued 1,798,469 units for the 2010 acquisition of Prime Outlets Acquisition Company, or the Prime acquisition; - redeemed all outstanding Series D and Series I preferred units for units; - issued 11,876,076 units to Simon Property and 2,637,341 units to limited partners as part of quarterly distributions; - issued 40,250,000 units to Simon Property in exchange for the cash proceeds of public offerings of an equal number of shares of Simon Property common stock; - issued 73,428 units in exchange for a 50% interest in two development properties; - retired 61,584 units; - issued 6,857 units held in treasury; - entered into a new Credit Facility on October 5, 2011 which provides an initial borrowing capacity of \$4.0 billion and can be increased at our option to \$5.0 billion during its term; - borrowed a maximum amount of \$1.8 billion under the Credit Facility and the predecessor facility; the outstanding amount of borrowings under the Credit Facility as of December 31, 2011 was \$952.7 million, of which \$287.7 million was related to U.S. dollar equivalent of Yen-denominated borrowings; - not made loans to other entities or persons, including our officers and directors, other than to certain joint venture properties and certain loans for real estate properties owned by others; - not invested in the securities of other issuers for the purpose of exercising control, other than certain wholly-owned subsidiaries and to acquire indirect interests in real estate; - not underwritten securities of other issuers; and - not engaged in the purchase and sale or turnover of investments for the purpose of trading.